hkhamvan263/HS-Project-Shapes-Area/README.md

 # High-School-Project-Shape-Area

-I recreated a project I did during my sophomore year of high school with more code.
+I recreated a project I did during my sophomore year of high school with more added code.

 This repository is a work in progress.